awmottaz/tonymottaz.com/content/about.md

 meet the level AA standards outlined in the
 [Web Content Accessibility Guidelines (WCAG) 2.2](https://www.w3.org/TR/WCAG22/).

-If you have any issues using this website, please contact me by email at
+If you have any issues using this website, please
-<a href="mailto:issues@mottaz.dev?subject=Accessibility inquiry on tonymottaz.com">issues@mottaz.dev</a>.
+<a href="mailto:issues@mottaz.dev?subject=Accessibility inquiry on tonymottaz.com">contact
+me by email</a> at **issues@mottaz.dev**.
 I take these issues seriously and will try to remedy the problem as quickly as I can.